serdaroquai/practise/decode-ways.md

 }
 ```

-* We can further improve space complexity two **O(1)** since solution only depends on two previous solutions.
+* We can further improve space complexity to **O(1)** since solution only depends on two previous solutions.
 In order to do that we only need two variables `int twoPrev` and `int prev` and a temporary variable `int next` to hold the next answer.

 ```java
 public int numDecodings(String s) {